Home Compare CLNX.MC vs UTG.L

 Cellnex Telecom vs Unite Group: Which Stock Looks Stronger in 2026?

-Unite holds the cleaner structural position, with the lead spread across growth and profitability.
+Unite holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 Cellnex Telecom, still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-This is not just a one-metric split: both growth and profitability materially support the lead.
+The clearest separation starts in growth, but profitability adds another real layer to the result.
 The overall score gap is 16 points in favour of Unite Group PLC.

 Trajectory Similarity